Government and Elections

 Status of Legislation

 The proposal to repeal the 1954 Johnson Amendment -- which prohibits all non-profits receiving tax deductions from funding or publicly endorsing political candidates -- was based on H.R.
-172 by Rep. Walter Jones (R) in the 115th Congress.
+172 by Rep. Walter Jones in the 115th Congress.
 It did not make it out of committee.
-This proposal is not currently in any active legislation.

 To address this concern, restrictions were put in place that required former government officials to wait a certain number of years before they could become lobbyists.